daxcee/sahat.github.com/_posts/2014-02-26-implementing-password-reset-in-nodejs.md

 ```

-Finally, we need to add serialize/deserialize functions and then we are all set.
+And lastly, we need to add *serialize* and *deserialize* methods,
+then we are all set.
 You can read more about it on
 [Passport | Configure](http://passportjs.org/guide/configure/) page, but
 essentially it allows you to stay signed-in when navigating between different
 routes within your application.

-Add this before or after your *LocalStrategy*:
+Add this code before or after your *LocalStrategy*:

 ```
 passport.serializeUser(function(user, done) {